Ings injury news - Latest update as Southampton, England striker goes off

-Southampton lost star striker Danny Ings to injury early in their trip to Sheffield United, as Ralph Hasenhuttl will be cursing his bad luck with injuries once again.
+Southampton lost star striker Danny Ings to injury early in their win at Sheffield United, as Ralph Hasenhuttl will be cursing his bad luck with injuries once again.

 Talk about kicking you while you’re down…